KDE Plasma 4

-KDE Plasma 4 was the fourth generation of the KDE workspace environments.
-It consisted of three workspaces, each targeting a certain platform: Plasma Desktop for traditional desktop PCs and notebooks, Plasma Netbook for netbooks, and Plasma Active for tablet PCs and similar devices.
+KDE Plasma 4 is the fourth generation of the KDE workspace environments.
+It consists of three workspaces, each targeting a certain platform: Plasma Desktop for traditional desktop PCs and notebooks, Plasma Netbook for netbooks, and Plasma Active for tablet PCs and similar devices.

 KDE Plasma 4 was released as part of KDE Software Compilation 4 and replaced Kicker, KDesktop, and SuperKaramba, which formed the Desktop in earlier KDE releases.
 They are bundled as the default environment with a number of free software operating systems, such as Chakra, Kubuntu, Mageia (DVD version), openSUSE, or TrueOS.

 With the release of KDE SC 4.11 on 14 August 2013, KDE Plasma 4 was placed into a feature freeze and turned into a long-term stable package until August 2015.
 On 15 July 2014 KDE Plasma 4's successor, KDE Plasma 5, was released.

 Features

 Plasma features containments, which are essentially applets that contain other applets.
 Two examples of containments are the desktop background and the taskbar.
 A containment can be anything the developer wants: an image (either raster graphics or an SVG image), animation, or even OpenGL.
 Images are most commonly used, but with Plasma the user could set any applet as the desktop background without losing functionality of the applet.
 This also allows for applets to be dragged between the desktop and the taskbar (two separate containments), and have a separate visualization for the more confined taskbar.

 Plasma separates components into "data engine" and their visualization counterparts.
 This is intended to reduce the total programming effort when there are multiple possible visualizations of given data; and to make it easier for the data engine and the workspaces to be written independently.

 The scalable nature of the Plasma widgets allows for them to be resized and rotated to any size, with only a brief pause to redraw themselves.
 The Kross scripting framework allows developers to write widgets in a variety of programming languages in addition to C++.